Top Reasons you should Decline that Job Interview/Offer

 4. If The Company Has a Toxic Environment

-Working in a healthy work environment is very important as it affects your productivity and efficiency at work.
-When the environment is toxic, you may end up hating your colleagues and the job, which can affect you mentally.
+Working in a healthy work environment is very important as it enhances your productivity and efficiency.
+But when the environment is toxic, you may end up hating your colleagues and the job, which can affect you mentally.

 If you suspect that your hiring company has a toxic environment, you should decline the job offer and wait it out for something else better.
 Even if the job pays great and has inviting benefits, they are not worth the mental and emotional turmoil of working in a toxic work environment.

 Even before taking the offer, you can tell a toxic environment during an interview from the attitude and how the interviewers, employees, and employers behave.
-A bad experience during the interview can be explained by several things but if you are sure it has something to do with the company culture, then it’s wise to trust your guts and decline the offer.
+A bad experience during the interview can be explained by several things but if you are sure it has something to do with the company culture.
+It would then be wise to trust your guts and decline the offer.

 Your skills, qualifications, and experience set the job position and rank that you deserve.
 Sometimes you are lucky to get just this and sometimes just a little bit under.
 However, if the offer is just too lower than your expectation, it is not worth taking.